readthedocs/readthedocs.org/docs/user/guides/setup/configuration-file.rst

 ~~~~~~~~~~~~~~~~~~~~

 In our examples,
-we are using Read the Docs' custom image based on the latest Ubuntu LTS release.
+we are using Read the Docs' custom image based on the latest Ubuntu release.
-LTS means long-term support,
-meaning that your builds should not break within next many years.

-However,
+Package versions in these images will not change drastically,
+though will receive periodic security updates.

-you should pay attention to this field if your project needs to build on an older version of Ubuntu,
+You should pay attention to this field if your project needs to build on an older version of Ubuntu,
 or in the future when you need features from a newer Ubuntu.

 .. seealso::